Asian Long-Horned Beetle

-- Decrease property values and minimze the environmental benefits green spaces provide.
+- Decrease property values and minimize the environmental benefits green spaces provide.

-- Will reduce wood supple and availability of hardwood species.
+- Will reduce wood supply and availability of hardwood species.

 Signs and symptoms of the Asian long-horned beetle:

-- Unusally timed crown discolouration, thinning and branches dying off, as adult beelts feed on leaves, petioles and tree twigs.
+- Unusally timed crown discolouration, abnormal thinning and branches dying off, as adult beetles feed on leaves, petioles and tree twigs.

-- Egg laying sites chewed out by female, 10 mm in diameter with bark reddish-brown.
+- Egg laying sites chewed out by female can be found on bark and will be 10 mm in diameter with bark reddish-brown.